lprichar/Cake.AzureCli/readme.md

       .Append("--password").AppendSecret(password)
 });

-// if azure commands result in json (typically) they are converted to dynamic objects Information("1st tenant = " + result[0].tenantId);
+// if azure commands result in json they are converted to dynamic objects Information("1st tenant = " + result[0].tenantId);

-// 'az account set' is accessed with AzAccountSet Az().AccountSet(new AccountSetSettings {
+// 'az account set' is accessed with Az().Account.Set() Az().AccountSet(new AccountSetSettings {
    Subscription = subscription
 });